himanshu2454/Kunteksto/docs_source/source/start.rst

 This tutorial does not demonstrate all of the functionality of Kunteksto, but it does demonstrate the process of creating a model based on data and then enhancing that data with improved semantics.

-Kunteksto is a command line tool that uses a combination of command line options as well as a configuration file.
+Kunteksto is a tool that uses a combination of command line options, web browser UI as well as a configuration file.
+This functionality is built on the `Flask <http://flask.pocoo.org/docs/1.0/>`_ framework.
 The configuration file options are covered in :ref:`config`.
 The default configuration is okay for the tutorials.

 .. _tutorsteps: